Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 Photo by: Maros Misove

 Ophthalmologists are medical doctors who specialize in medical and surgical eye care.
 They are equipped with tools to enable early diagnosis of eye diseases and to allow early intervention where needed.
-While many people turn up for annual medical check-ups, they often forget that their eyes too require regular checks by a medical doctor.
+While many people in Singapore turn up for annual medical check-ups, they often forget that their eyes too require regular checks by an eye doctor.
 Beyond just vision, a simple eye examination by an ophthalmologist may reveal more about the health of your body than you thought possible.

 1. Diabetes, high blood pressure and high cholesterol